Analytics, aggregate measurements, and KPI modeling

-In Finance and Operations, aggregate measurements are deployed to Microsoft SQL Server non-clustered column store indexes (NCCI).
+Aggregate measurements are deployed to Microsoft SQL Server non-clustered column store indexes (NCCI).
 Therefore, they can take advantage of the in-memory computing (IMC) engine that is built into Microsoft SQL Server 2016 as Azure DB.
 Aggregate measurements that have the IMC engine as their destination are referred to as in-memory, near-real-time (IM-NRT) aggregate measurements.
 These aggregate measurements don't require that a Microsoft SQL Server Analysis Services (SSAS) server be used.
 Because these models don't involve data updates, the queries that are sent to them reflect the latest state of data in the operational database.
 That is why it's referred to as near-real-time.

 KPI modeling and customization

 In AX 2012 and earlier versions, KPIs and business indicators had to be modeled by using native SQL Server development tools.
 Although users could pin a KPI or business indicator to a Role Center by using the Business Overview Web Part, they could not modify a KPI definition, such as the goal.
-In Finance and Operations, users can use a rich client form to modify a KPI definition that was built and shipped by a developer.
+Users can use a rich client form to modify a KPI definition that was built and shipped by a developer.
 Users can also define new KPIs by using the aggregate data that is contained in aggregate measurements.
 A developer can model a KPI definition in Microsoft Visual Studio and ship it to a customer, either as a project or together with an independent software vendor (ISV) solution.
 After a KPI is defined, users can customize it at run time.